Is pancreatic cancer hereditary?

 - Familial pancreatic cancer

-It has now become clear that pancreas cancer by itself (not part of a known syndrome) runs in some families.
-For example, relatives of patients with pancreas cancer have an increased risk for developing pancreas cancer themselves, and the National Familial Pancreas Cancer Registry (NFPTR) now contains over 250 families in which two or more family members have had pancreas cancer.
+While the above genetic syndromes account for ~20% of familial pancreatic cancer, it is clear that there are other, yet undiscovered familial pancreatic cancer genes.
+For example, relatives of patients with pancreas cancer have an increased risk for developing pancreas cancer themselves, and the National Familial Pancreas Cancer Registry now contains over 1500 families in which two or more family members have had pancreas cancer.

 Scientists at Johns Hopkins are working diligently to discover the reasons why pancreas cancer runs in these families.
 Anyone wishing to join this registry or wishing to learn more about familial pancreas cancer may contact Alison Klein at firstname.lastname@example.org.